 The Inspiration for Our Kimono Patterns

-Our kimono patterns draw inspiration from vintage Asian art and the various styles of traditional Chinese brushwork, capturing the artistic principles of depth, contrast, space, and balance.
+Our kimono flower patterns draw inspiration from vintage Asian art and the various styles of traditional Chinese brushwork, capturing the artistic principles of depth, contrast, space, and balance.
 Every design attempts to bring those principles to life so that your modern kimono is truly a modern work of art.
 Many of our kimono patterns feature romantic, tranquil scenes of birds or flowers that bear a special significance for us.
 For example, one kimono style features the lotus flower, which symbolizes good luck and fortune, a sentiment we wish to share with our customers.

 Handpainting Our Modern Kimonos